LiamLian0727/WaterMask/README.md

 * Pytorch 1.3+
 * mmcv-full>=1.3.17, \<1.6.0 (we use mmcv 1.5.3 and mmdetection 2.25.1 in code)

-and you need use `pip install -v -e .` to install mmdetection
+and you need use `pip install -v -e .` to install mmdetection.

 ### Datasets
     data